holepunchto/autobase/README.md

 #### `const value = await base.getUserData(key)`

 Returns the [User Data](https://github.com/holepunchto/hypercore#user-data) value for the provided `key`. `key` is a string.

+#### `base.setBigBatches(enable = true)`

+Set the autobase to enable or disable big batches.
+Big batches allow autobase to run the `apply` function on more blocks at once at the expense of being slower and less responsive.

 #### `const core = Autobase.getLocalCore(store, handlers, encryptionKey)`